Relocation of the Emergency Gynaecology Unit at Saint Mary’s Hospital

-We are classified as an Accident and Emergency (A&E) service, which means that you may be in the department for up to four hours.
+We are classified as an Accident and Emergency (A&E) service.
+Patients are seen in order of clinical priorty, which means that you may be in the department for longer than anticipated.

-If you have been discharged from our care or are awaiting further appointments but your symptoms return in the interim, please contact us for further advice.
+If you have been discharged from our care or are awaiting further appointments but your symptoms return in the interim, please contact us by telephone for further advice on 0161 291 2561.